Blackjack is my favorite game! No matter what anyone says! And not only because it gives high chances of winning. But let's first discuss the rules.

 Here are some more rules.

 - Split - If the player has a pair (or even cards of the same value, i.e., a queen and a king, at some casinos), he can split them into two hands by making another bet of the same size.
 After that, the player can hit again.
 If a card of the same value is added to the hand, it can be split again.
-The number of available splits on one box varies, but it usually does not exceed three.
+The number of available splits on a single hand varies, but it typically does not exceed three.
 If the user splits aces, only one card is usually dealt.
 Then the game moves to the next box.
-If an ace is dealt once again, the user can do a split.
-An ace and any ten-value card formed as a result of the split are not considered to be blackjack and are treated as twenty-one points (this means that this hand loses if the dealer has blackjack.)
+If an ace is dealt again, the user can opt for a split.
+An ace and any ten-value card formed as a result of the split are not considered to be blackjack and are treated as twenty-one points (this means that this hand loses if the dealer has blackjack).

 - Double - Having received the first two cards, the player may make a double.
 To do this, he should double his initial bet.
-After that, one card is dealt on this box, and the croupier proceeds to the next player and reveals his cards.
+After that, one card is dealt from this box, and the croupier proceeds to the next player, revealing their cards.

-- Triple - is a rule that is valid not at all casinos.
+- Triple is a valid rule at not all casinos.
 It allows players to make another bet equal to the initial bet after the double and receive an additional card.

-- Surrender - Having received the first two cards, the player may refuse to play and return half the bet.
+- Surrender - Having received the first two cards, the player may choose to refuse play and return half of the bet.
 It should be noted that this rule is not valid at nearly all casinos if the dealer has a face-up ace.
 Moreover, it is often canceled if the dealer has a ten-value card.

-- Insurance - If the dealer has a face-up ace, he offers the players to take insurance against blackjack.
+- Insurance - If the dealer has a face-up ace, he offers the players the option to take insurance against a blackjack.
 The size of insurance is equal to half the initial bet.
-It is paid 2:1 if the dealer will have blackjack.
+It is paid 2:1 if the dealer has blackjack.

 In some variants of the game, there are unique rules, such as the Charlie rule.